 Hawaii Alternative Teacher Certification

 There are several routes to alternative certification in the state of Hawaii.
 These routes are primarily for individuals with career experience interested in changing careers, and typically require additional education to achieve full certification.

-Transferring Teacher Certification from Another State
+Transferring Teacher Certification to Hawaii From Another State

-Additional Resources for Hawaii Alternative Teacher Certification
+Additional Resources on Alternative Teacher Certification in Hawaii

 Schools with Programs for Alternate Certification in Hawaii

-Because the alternative certification process is complex, we have researched and provided specific school programs below for individuals who have a bachelors degree outside of education and want to become a teacher.
-We recommend you: Request information from one or more of these specific programs
+Because the alternative certification process is complex, we have researched and provided specific school programs below for individuals who have a bachelor’s degree outside of education and want to become a teacher.
+We recommend you request information from one or more of these specific programs: